perladvent/perldotcom/content/article/how-to-become-cpan-contributor-part-2.md

 Before I answer this question, I would like to share a memorable moment with you.
 I was giving talk at the **German Perl Workshop 2018**, during the talk I spoke about one of my pull request being rejected by the author for adding warnings pragma.
 I didn't have the courage to question the author, so I apologized and moved on.
 Surprisingly, the very same author was sitting in the front row attending my talk.
 And he was none other than **Reini Urban** himself.
 At the end of the talk, he explained to me why he rejected the pull request.

 Until that point, I didn't know that in some cases, adding *warnings pragma* can affect the *performance*.
-He is such a genious and humble person.
-It was my honour that he was in the audience.
+He is such a genious.

 So the moral of the story is, be carefull when adding *use warnings;* line.
 To be honest with you all, I avoid dealing with missing warnings issue unless I know the author personally.

 ### Missing META.json

 Sometimes, you will find the distribution missing META.json.
 With the recent popularity of [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla), I have noticed many CPAN module authors have adopted Dist::Zilla as distribution builder.
 I am a big fan of this tool, don't get me wrong.
 However if the author is moving from traditional distribution builder e.g. ExtUtils::MakeMaker then he/she would most likely going to suffer from this issue.
-However there is an easy solution to this problem, as you guessed it correctly, there is a plugin readily available for the module author that can generate the META.json file automatically.
-You just need to add [MetaJSON] to the dist.ini file, as simple as that.
+However there is an easy solution to this problem, as you guessed it correctly, there is a plugin readily available for the module author that can generate the *META.json* file automatically.
+You just need to add **[MetaJSON]** to the *dist.ini* file, as simple as that.

-## Is there any catch here?
+#### Is there any catch here?

-As always yes, sometimes I have come across few distributions not using Dist::Zilla, and still missing META.json.
-You would ask why?
-In my personal experience, if the module is using [Module::Build](https://metacpan.org/pod/Module::Build) or [Module::Install](https://metacpan.org/pod/Module::Install) then you have no luck at all creating META.json.
-I would love to know if there is any way one can generate META.json using either of the above distribution builders.
+As always **yes**, sometimes I have come across few distributions not using **Dist::Zilla**, and still missing *META.json*.
+You would ask *why?* In my personal experience, if the module is using [Module::Build](https://metacpan.org/pod/Module::Build) or [Module::Install](https://metacpan.org/pod/Module::Install) then you have no luck at all creating *META.json*.
+I would love to know if there is any way one can generate *META.json* using either of the above distribution builders.
 If you fancy then you can send the patch for the same.

 ### Missing minimum perl version

 I am now going to show you how to add this information depending on what distribution builder is used by the module author.

-In case of [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker), it is as simple as adding the key "MIN_PERL_VERSION" as shown below to your Makefile.PL script.
+In case of [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker), it is as simple as adding the key **"MIN_PERL_VERSION"** as shown below to your *Makefile.PL* script.

 ```perl
    ....